Download the FREE Guide to build your own membership site for under $300

 The truth is that Google search results do not expire, and Google does not have “listings”.
 Often, these scammers are referring to a business’s Google My Business account, which displays a little box with information about your business on the side of the search results when your business is searched for, along with placing you on Google Maps.
 You can create, update and maintain this profile by yourself for no charge – there is no need to pay anyone for it.

 If you’re thinking about hiring a national or local SEO expert we encourage you to take advantage of our free website analysis.
-We can provide business owners an indepth over view of what can be done to their current website to grab more SEO attention.
-Contact us today to get this free SEO insight report.
+We can provide business owners with an in-depth overview of what can be done to their current website to grab more SEO attention.
+Contact us today to get this free SEO insight report

 Share: